lmapii/practical-zephyr/04_practice/readme.md

 In the previous articles, we covered _devicetree_ in great detail: We've seen how we can create our own nodes, we've seen the supported property types, we know what bindings are, and we've seen how to access the devicetree using Zephyr's `devicetree.h` API.
 With this article, we'll look at how devicetree is used in _practice_.

-With this pratical example we'll see that our deep dive into devicetree was really only covering the basics that we need to understand more advanced concepts, such as [pin control][zephyr-pinctrl] and device drivers.
+With this practical example, we'll see that our deep dive into devicetree was really only covering the basics that we need to understand more advanced concepts, such as [pin control][zephyr-pinctrl] and device drivers.

 <!-- Finally, we'll run the practical example on two boards with different MCUs - showing maybe the main benefit of using Zephyr. -->